OtterBots/capstone_stoqs/stoqs_docs/docs/Debugpy/Debugpy.md

 Start the application and wait for the prompt to attach the debugger in the Terminal:

 `docker-compose -f local.yml up`
 Open Visual Studio Code (VSCode) and make sure the launch.json configuration is present.
-If not, create a launch configuration for Django in VSCode.

 Attach the debugger in VSCode: